Flexible Software Package on GitHub

-- TCP/IP and other connectivity protocol stacks
+- TCP/IP and other connectivity protocol stacks including MQTT

 - Easy connectivity options to major cloud providers

-- Secure connections through Mbed TLS3
+- Secure connections through Mbed TLS 3.0

-- Arm PSA Cryptographic APIs and integrated hardware acceleration support
+- Arm PSA Cryptographic APIs and integrated Hardware Acceleration support

 - Secure debugging capabilities

-- Extensive tool support from Renesas and leading third party solutions
+- Extensive tool support from Renesas and leading third-party solutions

 - Complete source code available through GitHub